zahachtah/CAS/_pages/Traits.md

 feature_row_intro:
   - image_path: /images/admin.jpg
     alt: "placeholder image 1"
-    title: "The admin part"
+    title: "Trait-based?"
-    excerpt: 'Ok, we need to get some things sorted out.
-      * Are you registered?
-      * Read the syllabus!
-      * Sign the agreement and send it to me!
-      * Get ready!'
+    excerpt: 'Why would you rather talk about traits than identity of species?'

 feature_row:
   - image_path: /images/settingTheScene.jpeg
     alt: "placeholder image 1"
-    title: "Setting the Scene"
+    title: "Its all about cell differentiation"
     excerpt: "I finally realized that knowledge not online is just temporally archived (inside me).
 So, for the better or worse, here is where I put thoughts and ideas to share"
     url: "/_pages/Variation"
     btn_label: "Explore"
     btn_class: "btn--inverse"
   - image_path: /images/theAnthroposcene.jpeg
     alt: "placeholder image 2"
-    title: "The Anthroposcene"
+    title: "On growing as an individual"
     excerpt: "I have a long passion for studying the extraordinary powerful and beautiful processes that make up complex adaptive systems.
 I primarlily use this knowledge to understand the criteria for selforganized sustainability.
 I use this material to teach a graduate course"
     url: "/_pages/Scale"
     btn_label: "Explore"
     btn_class: "btn--inverse"
   - image_path: /images/reconnecting2.jpg
-    title: "Reconnecting to the Biosphere"
+    title: "You are not alone!"
     excerpt: "This is my primary teaching at Stockholm University.
 We have some amazing people at my department and an amazing Master program.
 For those that cannot get into that one, I have compressed parts of it into an online course (that you can get university credits for)."
     url: "/_pages/Response"
     btn_label: "Explore"